An Astronaut Reared the World’s Highest-Flying Birds

 Read: Life can survive on the most Mars-like place on Earth

-Compared to other geese, their lungs are larger, and their breaths are deeper and more efficient.
+Compared with other geese, their lungs are larger, and their breaths are deeper and more efficient.
 Once oxygen enters their blood, it is bound by the same red pigment—hemoglobin—that other birds use, but their version grabs the gas far more tightly.
 The blood vessels in their muscles are more densely packed, allowing them to deliver oxygen more quickly.
 Even the cells in those muscles have special tweaks: The mitochondria—small structures where energy is produced—are more numerous and located closer to the surface, making it easier for oxygen to reach them.
-“It’s not just one thing,” says Meir.
+“It’s not just one thing,” Meir says.
 The geese “have adaptations at every step of the way.”

 These tricks have been uncovered through decades of research, but almost always with bar-headed geese that were resting or walking on treadmills.
 Only one group of scientists studied the birds as they flew in a wind tunnel, and they used air with normal oxygen levels.
 Meir wanted to duplicate the low-oxygen conditions of a Himalayan crossing, and measure the performance of flying geese using instruments mounted on masks and backpacks.
 A wild-caught goose would never fly in a tunnel with such equipment.
 “You’d just be studying a fear response,” Meir says.
 The only solution was to raise some of the birds herself.